Italian pacification campaigns in Somalia: Dervish wars

+Following the assassination of an Italian Lieutenant by anti-colonial Somali rebels, Italian troops razed all villages east of the river Shabeelle in a nearly hundred-kilometre range in reprisal, while seizing livestock and killing Somali residents in the area.

 Battle of Eyl

 On 21 April 1904, a Royal Naval detachment, reinforced by three companies of the Royal Hampshire Regiment, stormed and captured the forts at Eyl, supported by the Italians.
 In this attack, the British lost 3 men killed and 11 wounded, and the Dervishes 58 killed and 14 wounded, while the naval detachment remained ashore for four days, assisted by an Italian naval detachment that arrived on 22 April.
 Having defeated his forces in the field and forced his retreat, the British "offered the Mullah safe conduct into permanent exile at Mecca", but he did not reply.

 Battle of Hiraan

 On 3 March 1913, the Dervish movement clashed with the Italian colonial army around Beledweyne in the Hiraan region of Italian Somaliland.
 A Dervish force of approximately 900 men, led by Mohamed Abdullah Hassan and commanders including Isman Boos and Ismail Mire, successfully resisted the Italian offensive.

 The Italians launched a three and a‑half day siege, deploying artillery and infantry attacks against sturdily built forts around Beledweyne.
 Despite the sustained bombardment, the Dervish defenders assisted by strong engineering under Cali Jalax prevented major damage to their fortifications, while Ismail Mire later commemorated the resistance in oral poetry.

 The Italians ultimately abandoned their advance, retreating from the area.
 This retreat effectively ceded control of Hiraan to the Dervish movement, which later fortified its position by building new forts in the region.
 Italian forces never launched another southern offensive, enabling the Dervishes to maintain authority over much of southern Somalia during the First World War.